PureFallen/NGSPSECount/README.md

 # NGSPSECount
-A python script which keeps track of enemies killed during an PSE in Phantasy Star Online 2: New Genesis.
+A python script which keeps track of enemies killed during an PSE in PSO2:NGS.
 That's it.

 The code has been thrown together in a couple of minutes.
 It is just supposed to work, it is not going to win any engineering awards.
 The codes performance is questionable.
 I know.